Abdulqudus001/guess-the-specificity/README.md

  - [ ] Add extra ids, classes, tags name and pseudo classes
  - [ ] Add support for attribute selectors
  - [ ] Add difficulties
+ - [ ] Add explanation of how to calculate the specificity

 ## Project setup